-Many people may deny this, but let’s face it; the LGBTQ community actually records a higher rate of depression and anxiety than the heterosexual population.
+Many people may deny this, but let’s face it; there is a great connection between LGBT and depression, as as community actually records a higher rate of depression and anxiety than the heterosexual population.
 And, this is not because they are cool in their way or feel dissatisfied with themselves, but because society doesn’t accept them.

 Overcome the mental issues by clicking the button below!

 Being criticized and bullied, especially at a young age, for following your heart, living your life your way, and pursuing something you have no control over can easily push you to depression and other mental health issues.
 Anxiety, depression, ignorance from society, and lack of acceptance is painful.
 It can not only result in low self-esteem but also trigger thoughts of suicide.